-Coverage: 1st Two Years Only As Stated Area: Workmanship & Materials as stated b.
-Problem Solving
+Coverage: 1st Year Only As Stated

+Area: Workmanship & Materials as stated

 The Performance Standards list specific items (defects) within each separate area of coverage.
 The first section covers Workmanship and Materials; the second section covers Systems.
 The standards are expressed in terms of performance criteria.
 For easy comprehension, the format is designed as follows: